kadena-community/kadena.js/packages/libs/client-examples/README.md

   amount: string,
 ): Promise<void> {
   // The first step for interacting with the blockchain is creating a request object.
-  // We call this object a transaction object. `Pact.builder` will help you to create this object easily. const transaction = Pact.builder
+  // We call this object a transaction object. `Pact.builder` helps you to create this object easily. const transaction = Pact.builder
-    // In Pact, we have two types of commands: execution and continuation.
+    // There are two types of commands in pact: execution and continuation.
 Most of the typical use cases only use execution.
     .execution(
       // This function uses the type definition we generated in the previous step and returns the pact code as a string.
-      // This means you want to call the transfer function of the coin module (contract).
+      // The following code means you want to call the transfer function of the coin module (contract).
       // You can open the coin.d.ts file and see all of the available functions.
       Pact.modules.coin.transfer(
         sender.accountName,
         receiver.accountName,
         // As we know JS rounds float numbers, which is not a desirable behavior when you are working with money.
-So instead, we send the amount as a string in this format.
+        // So instead, we send the amount as a string in this format.
-        {
+        // alternatively you can use PactNumber class from "@kadena/pactjs" that creates the same object {
           decimal: amount,
         },
       ),
     )
     // The sender needs to sign the command; otherwise, the blockchain node will refuse to do the transaction.
+    // there is the concept of capabilities in Pact, we will explain it in the more in-depth part.
     // if you are using TypeScript this function comes with types of the available capabilities based on the execution part.
     .addSigner(sender.publicKey, (withCapability) => [
+      // The sender scopes their signature only to "coin.TRANSFER" and "coin.GAS" with the specific arguments.
-      // The sender also mentions they want to pay the transaction fee by adding the "coin.GAS" capability. withCapability('coin.GAS'),
+      // The sender mentions they want to pay the gas fee by adding the "coin.GAS" capability. withCapability('coin.GAS'),
-      // The sender scopes their signature only to "coin.TRANSFER" with the specific arguments. withCapability(
+      // coin.TRANSFER capability has some arguments that lets users mention the sender, receiver and the maximum
+      // amount they want to transfer
+      withCapability(
         'coin.TRANSFER',
         sender.accountName,